Holašovice – from Ghost Village to World Fame

 Behind the gates – Male Chrastany

-Have you visited Holašovice?
+Have you already visited Holašovice?
 What do you think about it?
 Share your experience below in the comments!
 Questions?
 No, worries.
 Ask them and I will try to help you.

 1 thought on “Holašovice – from Ghost Village to World Fame”